apexfarm/ApexTestKit/README.md

 ## Usage of ATKWizard

 All examples in `src/classes/SampleTest.cls` can be successfully run in a clean Salesforce CRM organization.
-Please also reference it as real examples for how to use this library.
+Please also reference it as more examples for how to use this library.

 ### 1. Setup Relationship